-Medications that are generally prescribed to diabetics to help them manage their blood sugar —including Ozempic and Wegovy—have recently been approved by the FDA to help some people lose weight.
+Medications that are generally prescribed to diabetic patients to help them manage their blood sugar—including Ozempic and Wegovy—have recently been approved by the FDA to help some people lose weight.
 This has created a buzz and a big demand (so much so that people Type 2 diabetes struggled to get them for a while).

 Another diabetes drug that’s generating a lot of attention as a potential weight loss aid?
 Metformin.
 Unlike Wegovy and Ozempic, metformin hasn’t been FDA approved for this purpose.
-But some doctors are prescribing it “off-label” to patients who are at risk for developing Type 2 diabetes.
+Meaning: it’s not a weight loss drug, per se.
+But some doctors are prescribing it “off-label” to patients who are at risk for developing type 2 diabetes.

-Are you wondering how metformin might help with weight loss—and whether you should ask your doctor about it?
+Are you wondering how metformin might help with weight loss—and whether you should ask your healthcare provider about it?
 We’re here to answer your Q’s.